 Seven, meanwhile, has a heap of problems of his own.
 He’s on the run from someone and there are hints that his past has been quite traumatic and dark.
 Despite this, he’s much more open and mature than Akamatsu.
 He only agrees to their regular fights because Akamatsu was so pushy and he does his best to be a good guest once he moves in with him.

 Despite their silly arguments and rough-housing, Akamatsu and Seven actually get along quite well, at least once Akamatsu stops trying to start a fight every time he sees Seven.
 They’re both a little awkward and have issues with communicating clearly, but their interactions are pretty cute and they wind up being very supportive of each other.
-Akamatsu doesn’t think twice about offering to let Seven stay with him, and once he realizes that Akamatsu has become estranged from his family, Seven is eager to help him face his father and try to patch things up.
+Akamatsu doesn’t think twice about offering to let Seven stay with him and Seven is eager to help Akamatsu face his father and try to patch things up.
 I was extremely touched by the scene where Akamatsu finally returns home, with Seven at his side to act as a buffer.

 Bad Boys, Happy Home is a surprisingly sweet and earnest romance that wears it’s heart on it’s sleeve.
 It’s also pretty funny, thanks to the fact that Seven and Akamatsu are both hard-headed and impulsive.
 The boys’ normally silly behaviour only allows the more emotional moments to hit harder, making this a truly moving read and one that boys love fans shouldn’t pass up!